LabKey/labkey-ui-components/packages/base/README.md

 Base components, models, and utility functions for LabKey applications and pages

 ## Release Notes ##
+### version ???
+*Released*: ???

+* Add filteredSelectedIds field to QueryGridModel for better support of selection on filtered grids

 ### version 0.15.2
 *Released*: 9 September 2019